When we launch an appeal

-Such as the 2016 crisis in Yemen, which often require a longer-term intervention.
+Such as the crisis in Yemen, which can devastate the lives of civilians caught up in them.
 This kind of humanitarian crisis may not attract much media and public attention until the situation reaches a critical point.

 In applying these criteria, one of the key questions the DEC must consider is whether its members are the best placed to meet the needs of those in crisis, or whether the governments and aid organisations in affected countries already have the resources, people, expertise and organisational infrastructure to cope.